Totoli language

-Totoli (also known as Tolitoli) is a Sulawesi language of the Austronesian language family spoken by 25,000 people of Central Sulawesi, Indonesia.
+Totoli (also known as Tolitoli) is a Sulawesi language of the Austronesian language family spoken by about 25,000 of the Totoli people of Central Sulawesi, Indonesia.

 Grammar

 Voice

 Totoli has a symmetrical voice system.
 In the examples below, i Winarno mongusut kunji motorna is an actor voice construction, while kunji itu kusuti i Winarno is an undergoer voice construction.

 The syntactic pivot can be placed before the predicate, as shown: